DataDog/documentation/content/en/database_monitoring/database_hosts.md

 ## Blocking queries

-On the **Blocking Queries** tab of host details panel, you can view visualizations for blocking query durations, blocking query executions, and the number of waiting queries.
-Search and filter the blocking queries, waiting queries, or blocking samples, then click any individual query row to view details.
+On the **Blocking Queries** tab of host details panel, you can view visualizations for:

+- blocking query durations
+- blocking query executions
+- the number of waiting queries

+You can search and filter the queries or samples.
+Click any individual query row to view details.

 {{< img src="database_monitoring/db-list-blocking-queries.png" alt="The Blocking Queries tab of the details panel for a single database host on the Databases page" style="width:90%;" >}}

 ## Calling services

 On the **Calling Services** tab of the host details panel, you can view the list of services that have called the host.
-The displayed service information includes when the service was deployed, how many requests made to the host per second, how many database queries were executed, and more.
+The displayed service information includes when the service was deployed, the number of requests made to the host per second, how many database queries were executed, and more.

 {{< img src="database_monitoring/db-list-calling-services.png" alt="The Calling Services tab of the details panel for a single database host on the Databases page" style="width:90%;" >}}